Program Overview

 Over the course of the program, local experts and other guest lecturers are invited to discuss diverse topics including Indian history, politics, the caste system, gender equality, urbanization, the arts, and the environment.

 Bridge Year participants also partake in at least two program-sponsored excursions outside of the city of Udaipur.
 Excursion destinations depend on many factors including weather, time constraints, student interest, and relevance to the overall program, but a number of different options are available.
-Possibilities include a rural village stay in a tribal community close to Udaipur; a long weekend in Jodhpur, Jaipur, or elsewhere in Rajasthan; a visit to Goa, or an excursion to Gujarat or Madhya Pradesh.
+Possibilities include a rural village stay in a tribal community close to Udaipur; a long weekend in Jodhpur, Jaipur, or elsewhere in Rajasthan; a visit to the remote deserts of Jaisalmer, or an excursion to the neighboring state of Gujarat.
 To the greatest extent possible, participants are given ownership over the research, planning, and logistics for these group expeditions.

-Finally, Bridge Year participants have the opportunity to engage in independent projects or mentorships in topics like stone carving, Kathputhli (Rajasthani puppet making and performance), Ayurveda, Indian cooking, cricket, sitar, yoga, and Sanskrit.
+Finally, Bridge Year participants have the opportunity to engage in independent projects or mentorships in topics like stone carving, miniature painting, tailoring, Ayurveda, Indian cooking, traditional or Bollywood dance, sitar, and yoga.
 The activity may directly enrich the participant’s community placement assignment or serve to enhance an understanding and appreciation of India and Indian culture.

 Spring Enrichment Program

-Students depart Udaipur in late April, traveling by train and plane to the region of Ladakh on the edge of the Tibetan Plateau in the northernmost part of India.
+Students depart Udaipur in mid-April, traveling by train and plane to the region of Ladakh on the edge of the Tibetan Plateau in the northernmost part of India.

 Program Wrap-up

-The final week of the Novogratz Bridge Year Program in India takes place in the Kumaon region of Uttarakhand.
-Here, participants engage in a “Transference Workshop” to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.
+The final week of the Novogratz Bridge Year Program in India takes place in the Ladakh and Delhi.
+In Ladakh, participants engage in a “Transference Workshop” to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.
+The group spends their final days exploring Delhi before flying home.

 Fast Facts